By Melinda Maryniuk, MEd, RD, CDCES

 Things to avoid….

-Completely omits one or more groups of foods (wheat, dairy, carbs, etc)
+Completely omits one or more food groups (carbohydrates, fat, etc.)

 Promises fast results with no effort.

 Requires you to buy special products or supplements; expensive.

 Involves periodic fasting or very low calorie levels (less than 1200/day).